Security & Business Continuity

 CDC holds a unique privilege to be among very few organizations across the globe, few international depositories and the very first organization in Pakistan to achieve ISO/IEC 22301:2012 for its Business Continuity Program.

-CDC also has a fully functional BCM Committee headed by the CEO and is comprised of top management that reviews and upgrades the policies and takes necessary actions when required.
-BCM is designed to bridge potential gaps between people, locations and technology by focusing on the functionality between them in situations that could threaten business operations in all areas of operation at CDC.
+CDC has a fully functional BCM Committee headed by the CEO and is comprised of top management that reviews and upgrades the policies and takes necessary actions as and when required.
+BCM is designed to bridge potential gaps between people, locations and technology that could threaten the smooth execution pf CDC’s business operations.

 BCP at CDC is benchmarked with the best practices taken from across the globe.
 Some of these major aspects include: